darinz/DL/06_RNN/01_sequential_data_processing.md

 Sequential data processing is the foundation of Recurrent Neural Networks (RNNs).
 Unlike traditional neural networks that process fixed-size inputs independently, RNNs are designed to handle variable-length sequences while maintaining context across time steps.

+> **Key Insight:**
+>
+> RNNs are powerful because they maintain a "memory" of previous inputs, allowing them to model temporal dependencies in data like text, audio, and time series.

 ## What is Sequential Data?

 Sequential data consists of ordered collections where the position and order of elements matter.
 Examples include: